 |Semester 5||Semester 6|

-Minimum entry requirements for BEng in Electrical Engineering
+Entry requirements for the BEng (Hons) in Electrical Engineering:

 English or Irish: O6/H7

-Advanced and Equivalent Entry for BEng in Electrical Engineering:
+Advanced and Equivalent Entry for the BEng (Hons) in Electrical Engineering:

-Graduates from the BEng in Electrical Engineering may find employment in fields such as:
+Graduates from this program may find employment in fields such as:

-Follow on Study BEng in Electrical Engineering graduates:
+Follow on Study from the BEng (Hons) in Electrical Engineering